Dependence model assessment and selection with DecoupleNets: DecoupleNets for model assessment and selection

 \begin{remark}[Rosenblatt's transformation] Another transformation from $\bm{U}\sim C$ to $\bm{U}'\sim\U(0,1)^{d'}$, but limited to $d'=d$, is the transformation of \cite{rosenblatt1952}.
 It is the (only known) general such transformation from $\bm{U}\sim C$ (the ``general'' referring to the fact that it applies to any $d$-dimensional copula $C$) to $\bm{U}'\sim\U(0,1)^d$; for specific $C$, there may be other transformations, for example the one of \cite{wuvaldezsherris2007} for Archimedean copulas.
 Having to rely on such transformations has several main drawbacks in comparison to DecoupleNets.
 First, for any $d$-dimensional copula $C$, Rosenblatt's transformation is given by $\bm{U}'=R^C_{d}(\bm{U})$ with first component $R^C_{d}(\bm{U})_1=U_1$ and $j$th component

 here $C_{j|1,\dots,j-1}(u_j\,|\,u_1,\dots,u_{j-1})=\P(U_j\le u_j\,|\,U_1=u_1,\dots,U_{j-1}=u_{j-1})$.
 Under differentiability assumptions on $C$, these conditional distributions can be expressed as

 For most copulas, \eqref{eq:cond:distr:der} is not available analytically, nor tractable numerically.
 Notable exceptions where \eqref{eq:cond:distr:der} is available are normal, $t$ and Clayton copulas.
 However, these copulas are typically not flexible enough to fit real world data well, the second drawback.
 This especially applies to higher dimensions where, additionally, the fact that $d'=d$ makes computing \eqref{eq:cond:distr:der} numerically and computationally intractable, the third drawback.
-Despite these drawbacks, Rosenblatt's transformation is applied in copula modeling, see, for example, \cite{genestremillardbeaudoin2009}.
-As we will see, DecoupleNets have none of these drawbacks. \end{remark}
+Despite these drawbacks, Rosenblatt's transformation is applied in copula modeling; see, for example, \cite{genestremillardbeaudoin2009}.

+As we will see, DecoupleNets have none of these drawbacks.
+Moreover, although run time is not a focus here, note that the perceived computational burden of having to train a neural network is well compensated by considering the only available (but largely limited) alternative, such as the Rosenblatt transform (for $d'=d$).
+In virtually all applications, we do \emph{not} know the true underlying copula, so we would first need to estimate various candidate models and then compute their (implied) Rosenblatt transforms, etc. In this light, having to train just one neural network is actually orders of magnitudes faster.
+Furthermore, the training of the rather simple neural networks we use is by no means very time-consuming (especially also with the rather small sample sizes one often faces in practice).

-Note that the copula $C$ underlying $D^C_{d,d'}$ is typically not known analytically and only specified through a given sample.
+Furthermore, the copula $C$ underlying $D^C_{d,d'}$ is typically not known analytically and only specified through a given sample.